vyedin/xamarin-recipes/StoryboardTable/README.md

 Storyboard Tables
 ====================

 It is possible to use a Storyboard to create custom Table Views.
 This recipe demonstrates how to create both Dynamic Prototype and Static content for cells in a table using the Storyboard.
+For a more in-depth guide, visit the [Walkthrough](http://developer.xamarin.com/guides/ios/user_interface/tables/part_5_-_creating_Tables_in_a_Storyboard/).

 Recipe
 ======